-With the Efinity software v2022.1 and higher, debugging scripts are available for each software example in the /embedded_sw/<module>/software/standalone/ directory and are imported into your project when you create a new project from an existing makefile.
-You can use these scripts to launch debug mode.
+With the Efinity software v2022.2 and higher, debugging scripts are available for each software example in the /embedded_sw/<module>/software/ directory and are imported into your project when you create a new project or importing existing project into the workspace.
+You can use these scripts to launch the debug mode.